ABOUT THE PROGRAM

 You may not be able to sign up for a project for a few reasons.

 You’re not yet approved to be a Youth Central volunteer.
-This means you haven’t submitted a completed Parental/Guardian consent form, haven’t paid the registration fee OR you haven’t completed all of the necessary information on your profile (i.e. birthday, month, year, parent and emergency contact information or whether you are completing court-ordered mandatory service hours).
+This means you haven’t submitted a completed Parental/Guardian consent form OR you haven’t completed all of the necessary information on your profile (i.e. birthday, month, year, parent and emergency contact information or whether you are completing court-ordered mandatory service hours).

 There are some projects where volunteers have to be 14 and older to sign-up for.